Is it Safe to Take Antidepressants During Pregnancy?

-When you’re pregnant, it’s normal to worry about how your diet, activity level and environment will affect your baby.
-And if you’re taking an antidepressant while pregnant, you may be especially concerned about your baby’s safety.
+When you’re pregnant, it’s normal to worry about how your diet, activity level, and environment will affect your baby.
+And, if you’re taking an antidepressant while pregnant, you may be especially concerned about your baby’s safety.

-- Irritability or mood changes
+- Anxiety, irritability, or mood changes

 - Nausea and vomiting

-A team approach to treatment
+A team approach to depression treatment in pregnant women